Agenda

 Leaders' Forum

-Head of Digital Transformation and Innovation Strategy
+Head of Digital Data and Technology Delivery

 National Energy System Operator